 Are you planning to travel abroad for the first-time and looking for the visa free countries that you can visit using your Philippines passport?

 As a Philippines passport holder, I’m sure you understand that while it is fun to circle around the globe, it can be a pain to get visas – or is it?
 I remember back in the days, I would hear people saying, ‘Na-deny US visa ko e’.
 And yes, that can be heartbreaking.

 To tell you frankly, it’s not that hard to obtain tourist visas nowadays as long as you can prove that you will return to your home country (and no, the bank balance is not the major requirement, the information about your consistent source of income is!!).
 Another option is by proving that you're a real traveler then it would be easier for you to get approved for visa applications in Western countries!
-The best way to do it is by visiting countries that are VISA FREE or VISA ON ARRIVAL!
+The best way to do it is by visiting countries that are VISA FREE or VISA ON ARRIVAL for Filipinos!

 Various Tourist Visas Explained